We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Males experience a gradual decrease in testosterone as they get older.
 The older you are, the more likely that you’ll have low testosterone.

 A variety of factors can cause low testosterone.
-Males with testosterone levels below 300 ng/dL may experience some symptoms.
 A doctor can check your testosterone level with a simple blood test.

-If you have low testosterone and the symptoms bother you, testosterone replacement therapy is a common treatment.
+If you have low testosterone and the symptoms bother you, a doctor may recommend testosterone replacement therapy.

 If you would like to know your testosterone levels, LetsGetChecked offers male hormone tests at home at various price points.